nyxxxie/serenity/CONTRIBUTING.md

 ## Branching
 Spade uses the [gitflow][3] development model.
 Branches other than develop and master are to take the form `<type>/<name>`.
+Valid types include:
+  * `feature` - For use on branches that add new functionality or improvements to spade
+  * `bug` - For use on branches that are intended to address a bug.
-Please use the `<name>` field to reference an issue number.
-If there is no issue for what you want to contribute, you may use a descriptive name (EG: `feature/new_widget`).
+Please use the `<name>` field to reference an issue number, especially for bugs.
+If you want to contribute a feature and there is no issue for it in the issue tracker, you may use a descriptive english name for `<name>` (EG: `feature/new_widget`).
 Favor underscores over dashes for spaces.

 ## Code style
 Code must adhere to [PEP8][4] with the following additions: